Updated: 6 days ago

 Unfortunately, Tula would throw up the zinc drink.
 To avoid this, I would have to distract her with a video and make sure she had food in her stomach.
 Although the buffering food didn't always help, we always managed to get the zinc into her body every day—even if we had to administer a portion of it at one time and give more to her later in the day.
 One month passed and I was anxious to see the lab improvements in her levels, even though there was no improvement in her behavior.
 When the doctor reviewed the results, he asked, “Are you not giving her the supplements?”
 I wanted to wring his neck considering how hard we'd been working at it.
 “Of course we are, why?”
 He stated that the levels had actually gone down instead of improving.

-By this point I needed a spreadsheet mounted to our fridge to track Tula's supplements, showing time of day for each supplement to be administered.
+By this point I needed a spreadsheet mounted on our fridge to track Tula's supplements, showing time of day for each supplement to be administered.
 Some supplements were to be taken throughout the day and others were not to be mixed with any other pill.
-We had resorted to chasing her around with a syringe to get the pills down her throat since there were so many.
+We had resorted to chasing her around with a syringe to get the pills down since there were so many.
 It was a ton of work and I couldn’t help but wonder if this was all worth it.

 © Copyright A Journey Off the Spectrum 2021